danielshervheim/danielshervheim.github.io/_coursework/1 Volumetric Lighting.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WUtQPJMQpU8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 > A spot light moving through the Sponza atrium at night.

-## 1. About
+## 1. Light Propagation in Participating Media

-For the final project I wanted to explore volumetric rendering.
-Specifically, the behavior of light in a participating medium.

-Below I give a brief overview of the math that governs the behavior of light in a participating medium.
-If you are familiar with the math already, then feel free to skip that section.

-I then describe how I implemented the equations in an existing engine.
-Finally, I give an implementation of the equations in platform agnostic pseudo-code.

-## 2. Physical Background

-The simplest illumination model is that of light propagating in a vacuum.
-The light that bounces off of a surface is able to reach your eye unobstructed.
-In other words, radiance is constant between two points.

-In actuality, light often travels through a medium such as air or water before it reaches your eye.
-If the medium contains particles that interact with light, we call it a *"participating medium"*.
-Depending on the composition and concentration of the medium, any of the following events can occur:
+Before light reaches your eye, it interacts with particles suspended in the air.
+Because the particles in the air alter the trajectory of the light that passes through them, we call the air a *"participating medium"*.

+Depending on the composition of the medium (and the concentration of the particles within it), any of the following events could occur and alter the light before it reaches your eye.

-- **Absorption**.
-The light is absorbed by a particle and converted into a different form of energy such as heat.
+- **Absorption**: light could be absorbed by a particle and converted into a different form of energy such as heat.
-- **Out-scattering**.
-The light hits a particle and bounces out of the path towards your eye.
+- **Out-scattering**: light could hit a particle and bounce in a different direction away from your eye.
-- **In-scattering**.
-The light hits a particle and bounces into the path towards your eye.
+- **In-scattering**: light from a different direction could hit a particle and bounce towards your eye.

-### 2.1 Light Propagation in Participating Media
+### 1.1 Light Propagation in Participating Media

 ![volumetric lighting](/assets/img/volumetric-lighting/combined.png)
-> Light that has reached the camera after undergoing scattering events in a dense medium.
+> Light interacts with the air before it reaches your eye.

-The light reaching your eye at point $p_a$ after traveling through a medium from a surface at point $p_b$ is described by following equation.
+The light reaching your eye at point $p_a$ after traveling through a medium from point $p_b$ is described by the following equation:

-$L = L_{out} + L_{in}$
+$L = L_{reduced} + L_{inscattered}$

-Where $L_{out}$ is the light lost between $p_a$ and $p_b$ due to absorption and out-scattering, and $L_{in}$ is the light gained between $p_a$ and $p_b$ due to in-scattering.
+Where $L_{reduced}$ is the light lost between $p_a$ and $p_b$ due to absorption and out-scattering, and $L_{inscattered}$ is the light gained between $p_a$ and $p_b$ due to in-scattering.

-### 2.2 How Light is Lost
+### 1.2 Reduced Radiance

 ![reduced radiance](/assets/img/volumetric-lighting/reduced radiance.png)
-> The above image, with only the reduced light visible (no in-scattered light).
+> The above image, with only the reduced radiance visible.
+Notice that the further back the scene goes, the darker the image gets.
+As the distance increases, so too does the probability that light will be absorbed or out-scattered.

-$L_{out}$ describes the light lost due to absorption and out-scattering before it reaches your eye.
-It is defined as:
+As light travels to your eye in a participating medium, a portion of it will be lost due to absorption and out-scattering.
+We call the light that reaches your eye the *"reduced radiance"*.
+The reduced radiance is defined as:

-$L_{out} = I(p_b, -v) \times T(p_a, p_b)$
+$L_{reduced} = I(p_b, -v) \times T(p_a, p_b)$

-$I$ Is the light at point $p_b$ traveling towards your eye from direction $-v = (p_a - p_b)$.

-$T$ is the transmittance, a measure of the original light at $p_b$ that reaches your eye at $p_a$ as a function of the distance travelled.
-It is defined as:
+Where $I$ Is the original light at point $p_b$ traveling towards your eye (opposite the view ray) in direction $-v = -(p_b - p_a)$, and $T$ is the transmittance (a measure of the original light that reaches your eye as a function of the distance travelled).
+The transmittance between two points is defined as: